mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 So two kinds of truth we have to know.
 Otherwise, there is no chance to know what the truth is.

-So in the *Madhyamaka*, [in] Chapter 24 and Number 8, 9, 10, Nagarjuna [says] the teaching by the buddhas of the dharma has recourse two truths.
+So in the *Madhyamaka*, [in] Chapter 24 and Number 8, 9, 10, Nāgārjuna [says] the teaching by the buddhas of the dharma has recourse two truths.
 Two truths: “the word in scorned truth and the truth which is the highest sense.
 Those who do not know the distribution of the two kinds of the truth do not know the profound point and the teaching of the buddhas.
 The highest sense of the truth is not taught apart from practical behavior.
 And without having understood the highest sense, one cannot understand nirvana.”

 So without understanding these two kinds.
 The highest sense of the truth, that is the truth completely independent from the words.
 That is the highest sense of the truth.
 The other truth is the truth manifested in the human world.
 That is, what would you say, a secular aspect of the truth.
 The secular aspect of the truth.
 The other one is the ultimate aspect of the truth.